UniMath/largecatmodules/README.md

 - `CoproductsComplements`, `BinProductComplements`,`lib` : self-explanatory

 ## Arities
-- `aritiesalt` : definition of half arities and their representations
+- `aritiesalt` : definition of half arities and their actions
 - `uniproofalt` : proof of the technical lemma : epimorphisms of half-arities preserves representability
-- `FullArities` : definition of arities and their representations
+- `FullArities` : definition of arities and their actions
-- `Signatures` : definition of signatures and their representations
+- `Signatures` : definition of signatures and their actions
 - `PresentableArity` : presentable half arities are representable.
 - `Arities/PresentableRawSig` : Representability of presentable raw signatures
-- `quotientrep` : quotient representation construction
+- `quotientrep` : quotient action construction
 - `PresentableHArityCoproducts` : a coproduct of presentable half arities is presentable.
 - `PresentableHArityBinProdR` : if `a` is presentable, then so is the product of `a` with the tautological half-arity
 - `FullArToRaw`: convert an arity to a raw arity using the adjunction Hom(M x R, N) ~ Hom(M, N')
-- `SigEquivRep` : Equivalence of representations between two signatures whose arities have equivalent representations
+- `SigEquivRep` : Equivalence of actions between two signatures whose arities have equivalent actions
-- `RawSigToHAr` : equivalence of representation between a raw signature and the coproduct of its half arities
+- `RawSigToHAr` : equivalence of action between a raw signature and the coproduct of its half arities
 - `HssToArity` : Functor between signatures in the sense of heterogeneous substitution systems and our half arities.